Lodges and Glamping

 Yellowstone National Park divides the Junior Ranger booklet into three age categories with age-appropriate activities.
 Kids 4 to 7, 8 to 12 and 13 and older (and adults) each complete as many activities as their age.

-Try to turn in your Junior Ranger booklet at Yellowstone’s National Park Junior Ranger Station, located near the Madison on the western side of the park.
+Try to turn in your Junior Ranger booklet at Yellowstone’s National Park Junior Ranger Station, located near Madison on the western side of the park.

 Junior Ranger Badge Guide